This tab allows you to configure output settings for the channels to be monitored.

 Here use the pull-down list to choose the PC display on which the Cinegy Multiviewer window will run and define the width and height of this window (in pixels).

-To expand the Cinegy Multiviewer window to full screen, select the "Fullscreen/Stretch" checkbox.
+To expand the Cinegy Multiviewer window to full screen, activate the "Fullscreen/Stretch" toggle switch.

-Here select the "Enabled" checkbox and configure the following RTP settings:
+Here activate the "Enabled" toggle switch and configure the following settings:

-Stream – choose the output stream protocol type (RTP or UDP).
+Stream – choose the output stream protocol type (RTP, UDP or SRT).Important

-Primary source IP – enter the IP address of the local network adapter that will be used for multicast output.
+Primary source IP – select the IP address of the local network adapter that will be used for multicast output.

 Video Format Options